What is Shoulder Arthritis?

 - Poor body mechanics

-The good news is shoulder arthritis is often able to be treated through improved flexibility, range of motion, and strength.
+The good news is shoulder arthritis can often be treated through improved flexibility, range of motion, and strength.
 Surgery is not necessary for most patients with shoulder arthritis.